-The storyline and the feel of the movie (and not least, the hair styles) definitely show that this is a ‘70s film.
+The storyline and the feel of the movie (and not least, the hairstyles) definitely show that this is a ‘70s film.
 Still, the underwater cinematography is great, and this film was one of the main ones that helped promote scuba diving to the mass public.
 This along with Thunderball and of course Jacques-Yves Cousteau’s TV shows.
 And the combination of underwater cinematography and Jacqueline Bisset in a wet, white T-shirt appeals to most (male) divers.

 The fourth James Bond film is a wild story about a stolen fighter jet, a nuclear bomb, and a secret organization holding the world at ransom.
-It was also the most expensive James Bond film of the time, and the most complex production.
+It was also the most expensive James Bond film of the time and the most complex production.

-But for divers, what are memorable about the film is the underwater scenes, including a major underwater battle between dozens of divers shooting spear guns at each other.
+But for divers, what is memorable about the film is the underwater scenes, including a major underwater battle between dozens of divers shooting spear guns at each other.
 Sean Connery’s orange, half-piece wet suit may not be to everyone’s liking, but even today, the underwater scenes are great.

 Into the Blue (2005)

-Almost a re-make of The Deep, this film tells the story of a group of young divers.
+Almost a remake of The Deep, this film tells the story of a group of young divers.
 Two expatriated American dive bums (Paul Walker and Jessica Alba) and their visiting friends (Scott Caan and Ashley Scott) looking for a fabled treasure ship in the Bahamas.

 While diving, they stumble upon an airplane-wreck full of cocaine, bringing the wrath of the owners of the plane upon them.

-Storyline is decent, but it’s the underwater scenes combined with Paul Walker in board shorts and Jessica Alba in a bikini that will keep divers of both genders entertained.
+The storyline is decent, but it’s the underwater scenes combined with Paul Walker in board shorts and Jessica Alba in a bikini that will keep divers of both genders entertained.
 Quite a lot of shark footage in this one as well, the majority of it using live, wild sharks.